Nursing - NCLC

 - Apply the nursing process to clients with select psychiatric mental health alterations, including human trafficking.

 - Apply the nursing process and leadership principles to manage care for a group of clients.

-- Establish techniques and strategies utilized for a job interview.
+- Establish techniques and strategies utilized for employment as a practical nurse.